Educational inequality in the United States: Socioeconomic status

 In the United States, a family's socioeconomic status (SES) has a significant impact on the child's education.
-The parents' level of education, income, and jobs combine to determine the level of difficulty their children will face in school.
-It creates an inequality of learning between children from families of a high SES and children from families of a low SES.
-Families with a high SES have the ability to ensure their child receives a beneficial education while families with a low SES usually are not able to ensure the same quality education for their child.
-This results in children of less wealthy families performing less well in schools as children of wealthier families.
+The parents' level of education, income, and career attainment combine to determine the level of difficulty their children will face in school.
+This milieu creates an inequality of learning between children from high-SES families and children from low-SES families.
+High-SES families can ensure their children receive a beneficial education while low-SES families are not usually able to ensure the same educational quality for their children.
+This results in children of less wealthy families performing less well in schools than children of wealthier families.
 There are several factors that contribute to this disparity; these factors narrow into two main subjects: resources and environment.

 The type of environment a student lives in is a determinant of the education they receive.
 The environment a child is raised in shapes their perceptions of education.
-In low SES homes, literacy is not stressed as much as it is in high SES homes.
-It is proven that wealthier parents spend more time talking to their children and this builds up their vocabulary early on and enhances their literacy skills.
-In a study from the NCES, outside school, parental involvement grows exponentially as the household income grows.
-It shows that parents making $100k a year or more were 75% likely to tell a story to their child where as a family making $20k is only 60% likely to tell their child a story.
-These types of activities are what leads to brain development and kids with lower SES are statistically receiving less.
-Children of low SES are also exposed to a more stressful environment than higher SES children.
-They worry about influences a lack of money in the household could create (such as bills and food).
-This stress manifests itself all throughout a students learning career.
-We see statistically that students coming from higher poverty areas graduate college at nearly half the rate of students from a lower poverty school.
+In low-SES homes, literacy is not stressed as much as it is in high-SES homes.
+It has been shown that wealthier parents spend more time talking to their children, which builds their vocabulary early on and enhances their literacy skills.
+In a study from the National Center for Education Statistics (NCES), outside school, parental involvement grows exponentially as the household income grows.
+It shows that parents making $100,000 a year or more had a 75% chance of telling their child a story, whereas a family making $20,000 is had only a 60% probability of the same.
+These types of activities are what leads to brain development and kids with in lower-SES households are statistically receiving less.
+Low-SES children are also exposed to a more stressful environment than higher-SES children.
+They worry about problems a lack of money in the household could create (such as bills and food).
+This stress manifests itself all throughout a student's learning career.
+Statistically, students coming from higher-poverty areas graduate college at nearly half the rate of students from a lower-poverty school.